TUDelft-CITG/OpenCLSim/book/Anaconda_basics.md

 ### Activating an environment and starting Jupyter Notebook

-- To work on notebooks in an environment name `opentnsimenv`, after just opening the Anaconda Prompt, first activate the `opentnsimenv` environment:
+- To work on notebooks in an environment name `openclsimenv`, after just opening the Anaconda Prompt, first activate the `openclsimenv` environment:

-`conda activate opentnsimenv`
+`conda activate openclsimenv`

 - Navigate to the correct directory in which you want to save your work.
 Save yourself some work by copying the correct directory in the Windows file explorer (Google this if you don't know how) and pasting it after `cd`: